tim1ford/GPConnect-Messaging/pages/senddocument/senddocument_fedcon_payload.md

 The following sections describe the resources which form the payload.
 I.e. the resources which will be present as entries of the [ITK-Payload-Bundle](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Payload-Bundle-1) resource which acts as a container for the payload.

+A [message example](senddocument_payload) is provided which illustrates these requirements to aid understanding.

 ## Task resource ##

 The [HL7 FHIR Task](https://www.hl7.org/fhir/task.html) resource is used.